NiklasEi/bevy_asset_loader/README.md

 The file ending is `.assets.ron` by default, but can be configured via `LoadingState::set_standard_dynamic_asset_collection_file_endings`.

-Dynamic assets can be optional.
-This requires the derive attribute `optional` on the field and the type to be an `Option`.
-The value of the field will be `None` in case the given key cannot be resolved at run time.

 The example [full_dynamic_collection](/bevy_asset_loader/examples/full_dynamic_collection.rs) shows all supported field types for dynamic assets.
 Note that adding a dynamic asset file to a loading state requires the `AssetServer` resource to be available.
 In most cases that means that you should add the `DefaultPlugins` before configuring your loading state.

 ### Custom dynamic assets